 If you are familiar with wildlife game refuges, you know that the animals that remain within the boundaries of that refuge are safe from being the target of any hunter unless people break the rules.
 Satan cannot touch us when we are within the commands of Elohim.
 It is when we stray outside the safety of His commands that we are exposed to the attacks of the Devil.

 “What do you imagine against Yahuwah?
 He will make an utter end: affliction [sin] shall not rise up the second time” (Nah.
 1:9, emphasis added).
 Elohim is interested in making the Universe eternally secure so that sin will never rise up a second time.
 Elohim is the Judge of the inhabitants of the earth and the decisions He makes for eternal life or eternal death will be done without partiality towards us.
 He will be fair and honest in all of His decisions concerning the inhabitants of planet Earth.
 If He were to excuse sin in just one individual who is to be saved He would jeopardize the security of the entire Universe throughout eternity (forever).
 Our loyalty, shown by our obedience, will show whether we are safe to be eternally saved and given immortality where we will never be able to die again.
 Could you have imagined what would have happened a few years ago when Ebola was spreading in Africa if it would have been allowed to go unchecked?
 The safety of all of the earth’s inhabitants would have been at risk.
 Planet Earth has been quarantined from the rest of the Universe until sin has been cleansed from those who are to be saved or will be destroyed in the “lake of fire” when the lost who have clung to their sins are turned to ashes.
 May we become more interested in seeing that Elohim’s plans for His Universe are successful over our individual salvation.
-He and His Son have proven how unselfish They both are in the plan of redemption.
+He and His Son have proven how unselfish They are in the plan of redemption.
 May that same unselfishness be seen in all of our lives who claim to be His children before Yahushua returns for His people!
 “But we all, with open face beholding as in a glass the glory of Yahuwah, are changed into the same image from glory to glory, even as by the Spirit of Yahuwah” (2 Cor.
 3:18).

 What makes us think that Satan who was kicked out of heaven because of sin, that we will be allowed entrance into heaven while living in sin?
 “Be not deceived; Elohim is not mocked: for whatsoever a man sows, that shall he also reap” (Gal.
 6:7).